 Whether you report to MSU or not, you always retain your right to report sexual misconduct to law enforcement.
 Please see the Frequently Asked Questions below for more information on how to do so.

 Most MSU employees are considered "Responsible Employees" for purposes of university policy and federal guidance.
-Responsible Employees have a mandatory duty to inform the Office of Compliance and Integrity if they learn about sexual misconduct on campus or in connection with any MSU program or activity.
+Responsible Employees have a mandatory duty to inform the Office of Compliance and Integrity if they learn about (1) sexual misconduct involving any member of the university community, or (2) any other sexual misconduct on campus or in connection with any MSU program or activity.
 All MSU employees should assume that they are mandatory reporters, absent specific instructions to the contrary from a supervisor.

 To learn more about mandatory reporting, take a look at a short instructional video found here.

 Mississippi State has implemented Haven, an online training system, as a key component of our efforts to raise awareness of sexual assault and related issues.
 Haven covers subjects like effective consent, alcohol consumption, stalking, harassment, and dating violence in a clear, accessible and interactive manner.